NASA-Planetary-Science/AmesCAP/tutorial/CAP_lecture.md

 > .. (etc) ..
 ```

-> Note that if you combine `HOLD ON/HOLD OFF` and `ADD LINE` to add a 1D figure with several sub-plots on a multi-figure page, the 1D plot has to be the LAST (and only 1D-figure with sub-plots) on that page.
+> Note that if you combine `HOLD ON/HOLD OFF` and `ADD LINE` to create a 1D figure with several sub-plots on a **multi-figure page**, the 1D plot has to be the LAST (and only 1D-figure with sub-plots) on that page.
 ***
 ## Use a different epoch